 From traditional grape wines grown along Southern New England’s Coastal Wine Trail to more eclectic and unique fruit wines grown even further north, New England wineries and vineyards offer wines that are both bold and unassuming, all with the background provincial beauty that the region offers.

-Whether you’re looking for a romantic New England getaway, a friend trip, or perhaps just a solo journey to get back to yourself, a tour of the best New England vineyards and wineries might be just what you’re looking for!
+Whether you’re looking for a romantic New England getaway, a Cape Cod winery tour with friends, or perhaps just a solo journey to get back to yourself, a tour of the best New England vineyards and wineries might be just what you’re looking for!

 This gorgeous 5-acre farm takes advantage of the sandy soil and balmy ocean breezes of the Outer Cape to grow the grapes that make a visit to Truro Vineyards one of the top things to do on Cape Cod!
 Producing over a dozen varietals every year, Truro Vineyards offers a variety of reds, whites, and a signature lighthouse series that includes distinctive blends like the Truro Vineyards Cape Blush, an off-dry rosé that comes in a signature lighthouse-shaped keepsake bottle.

 South Hollow Spirits also operates out of the property, creating unique spirits distilled in an environmentally friendly fashion, so you can kick back and enjoy either a glass of wine or a delicious cocktail as you gaze out across the gorgeous grape-covered vines.
-Flight tastings are available with outdoor seating currently open on weekends only, but check in with Truro Vineyard’s events calendar to see what live entertainment events are coming up.
+Flight tastings are available seasonally, but check in with Truro Vineyard’s events calendar to see what live entertainment events are coming up.
 Private and reserved tastings can be arranged and food trucks are often present in the warm weather months.
 Plus, Truro Vineyards is just about a 12-minute drive from colorful Provincetown, so be sure to leave time to venture on up to P-Town, too!

-The winery is open year-round, 7 days a week, but currently, wine tastings and tours are not available.
-The Tasting Room remains open for purchases of bottles and glasses that can be enjoyed on the grounds, with limited indoor seating available.
-Follow the winery on social media to see when tastings and live entertainment will resume, but any time of the year you can buy a bottle and pick a cozy spot at the vineyard to enjoy both the wine and the vibe!
+The winery is open year-round, and The Tasting Room is open 7 days a week.
+Follow the winery on social media to see whats happening at this lovely Connecticut winery, but any time of the year you can buy a bottle and pick a cozy spot at the vineyard to enjoy both the wine and the vibe!

-Located in lovely Lincoln (one of the best places to visit in NH!), and situated in the RiverWalk Resort at Loon Mountain, Seven Birches Winery offers handcrafted blends of classic European grape varieties and locally sourced fruits, with both traditional and nontraditional offerings, like their small-batch Strawberry Wine, made with locally-sourced strawberries that transform into a sweet souvenir of summer in a bottle!
-In addition to traditional grape and fruit offerings, Seven Birches also produces a line of hard ciders called Rhythm Craft Cider, for anyone craving something a little harder than wine.
+Located in lovely Lincoln and situated in the RiverWalk Resort at Loon Mountain, Seven Birches Winery offers handcrafted blends of classic European grape varieties and locally sourced fruits, with both traditional and nontraditional offerings, like their small-batch Strawberry Wine, made with locally-sourced strawberries that transform into a sweet souvenir of summer in a bottle!
+In addition to traditional grape and fruit offerings, Seven Birches also produces a line of hard ciders called Rhythm Craft Cider, available for tasting across the street at the Lincoln Village Shops.

 A visit to Loon Mountain Resort is considered one of the best things to do in the White Mountains, period, so whether you’re in the area for the incredible skiing, or the warm-weather Loon Mountain fun, you have two options to check out Seven Birches offerings: The Winery Tasting Room at RiverWalk Resort offers wine tastings and tours of the facility, and the Atrium Tasting Room & Wine Bar at Lincoln Village Shops has both an indoor and outdoor seating area, so you can choose where you’d like to go to sample all the delicious creations Seven Birches Winery has to offer.

-Snow Farm Vineyard and Winery in South Hero, VT
+Snow Farm Vineyard and Winery, South Hero VT

 This beautiful vineyard has a charmingly rustic aesthetic that will make you feel right at home as you pull up for your weekend wine tasting.
 In addition to the handcrafted wines, Snow Farm also offers fresh maple syrup from the Maple orchard behind the vineyard, so be sure to pick up some maple goodies while you’re there, too.
 Keep an eye on Snow Farm’s social media to see when wine by the glass and live entertainment will return!